JennStro/DAT250-hand-in/dat250-expass1.md

 overwrite any conflicting files.
 Then I opened a new terminal and ran `$ git --version` to check that I got the new version, and
 I did.

+#### Gitignore
+When making the repository it also made a .gitignore file.
+Thinking I then was safe, I pushed what I had written so far to the repo.
+But then gitignore files like .xml and .iml also was pushed.
+I found out that I could use `$ git rm --cached path/to/file` to remove files from version control but keep them locally.
+So I did that, and later found out that I had two gitignore files: one "proper one" with the correct file-endings to be ignored and one which only had a few.
+So I removed the last one and ensured that all the file-endings were included in the remaining file.
+Then I pushed my changes, and it all sorted out.